-FY 21-22 personnel expenses were budgeted for \$455,176 and are estimated to close at approximately \$375,000.
-Reduced expenditures are attributed to loss of two senior staff and transitioning an intern to a full-time analyst position, and transition of employee bookkeeper to a contracted bookkeeper.
-The Commission authorized increases to the executive officer salary and benefits as of January 1, 2022.
+FY 21-22 personnel expenses were budgeted for \$455,176 and are estimated to close at approximately \$393,000.
+Reduced expenditures are attributed to loss of two senior staff (though the net reduction was offset by payout of their PTO), transitioning an intern to a full-time analyst position, and transition from contracted bookkeeper to employee bookkeeper.
+The Commission authorized an approximately \$5,600 increase of the existing executive officer's compensation as of January 1, 2022.